maximusprime742/maximusprime742.github.io/index.md

 # About

-My name is Maxim Geronime.
-I am a third year student at the University of Maryland, College Park currently majoring in Computer Science and Mathematics and minoring in Technology Entrepreneurship.
 ![Me](/img/me.jpg)

+# Education

+I am a third year undergraduate student at the University of Maryland, College Park currently working towards Bachelors of Sciences in Computer Science and Mathematics and minoring in Technology Entrepreneurship.

+GPA - 3.495

 # Skills
 Some of my technical skills include, but are not limited to: